jdgregson/PDSS/1-Account-Security.md

 ## 1.1 Password Policies

 ### 1.1.1 Password Strength Requirements
 Passwords MUST be a minimum of twelve (12) characters.
-Passwords MUST contain characters form AT LEAST two of the following character sets:
+Passwords MUST contain characters from AT LEAST two of the following character sets:
   * Lower case alphabet (a-z).
   * Upper case alphabet (A-Z).
   * Numbers (0-9).